akeemoduola/allygator_app_frontend/README.md

 ## How to run

-In the project directory, you can run:
+In the project directory, create a `.env` and add `GOOGLE_API_KEY: "YOUR-GOOGLE-API-KEY"`.
+Then you can start/run with:

 ### `yarn start`